INiKkEI/led-cube/docs/power-budget.md

 - local decoupling near active circuitry
 - low-impedance return paths

+The 5 V input stage is intentionally simple in Version 1.
+It does not include extra protection parts such as fuses, resettable fuses, or TVS devices.
+Power conditioning is limited to bulk capacitance and local decoupling.

 ## Layer-switching implications
 The cube uses low-side MOSFET layer switching.
 Each layer switch must handle the full active-layer current.